GDQuest/website/content/tutorial/godot/2d/navigation2d-tilemap-pathfinding/index.md

-+++
-author = "nathan"
-date = "2019-01-23T18:00:00"
+---
+author: nathan
+date: 2019-01-23T18:00:00
-description = "We made 2 tutorials together with Chris aka KidsCanCode to help you do pathfinding with tile-based maps in Godot 3.1." title = "Pathfinding on a TileMap with Navigation2D" weight = "5" keywords = [] tags = [] videoId = "0fPOt0Jw52s"
+description: We made 2 tutorials together with Chris aka KidsCanCode to help you do pathfinding with tile-based maps in Godot 3.1.
+difficulty: beginner
+keywords: []
+menuTitle: Navigation2D TileMap Pathfinding
+tags: []
+title: Pathfinding on a TileMap with Navigation2D
+type: video
-videoDuration = ""
+videoDuration: ""
-type = "video"
-difficulty = "beginner"
-menuTitle = "Navigation2D TileMap Pathfinding"
-+++
+videoId: 0fPOt0Jw52s
+weight: "5"
+---